0atman/noboilerplate/scripts/38-autism.md

 Neurotypical people more often can choose to employ either detail-oriented thinking or top-down, abstract thinking, depending on the task or situation.

-Autistic people can't make that choice as easily.
+Autistic people can't make that choice as easily, and it defines our lives.

 ---